Small Grants In Aid of Research

 Reviewing criteria: Significance, the importance of the project to the scientific understanding and conservation of marine mammals; Approach, the appropriateness of the methods to acquire the information and the techniques to analyze the collected data; Probability, the likelihood of this project meeting its objectives; and Qualification, the ability of the applicant to conduct the project.

-In preparation of your proposal, please review the application template below and view winning grant applications from previous years:
+In preparation of your proposal, please review the NEW application template below and view winning grant applications from previous years.
+We thank Viviana, Clinton, and Taryn for adapting their winning proposal to the new format to serve as examples.

 Click here in June 2024 to apply for a grant in aid of research